OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 I graduated 10 years ago from a software engineering  school in France (INSA Lyon).
 I once was a developer (my first internship was to develop a website in PHP for radiologists) but found out quickly that coding was not my thing.

 My passion is in analysis and talking with the business to understand what they need but also think of how it could relate to software implementation.
-This is how I could work for the national bank of France to implement a numeric vault, for a health insurance company in the Contribution area, for a the Pharmacist Order (e-pharmaceutical file), for the Cancer Care Ontario (cancer assessment surveys for the public), for Michelin Tyre (accounting system) or the equivalent of the French Mountain Coop Equipment (in Identity and Access Management) and now in Cancer Genomics.
+This is why I could work for the national bank of France to implement a numeric vault, for a health insurance company in the Contribution area, for a the Pharmacist Order (e-pharmaceutical file), for the Cancer Care Ontario (cancer assessment surveys for the public), for Michelin Tyre (accounting system) or the equivalent of the French Mountain Equipment Coop - MEC (in Identity and Access Management) and now in Cancer Genomics.
 None of these industries are related but they all require the same skills from a BA perspective.

 I think my job is awesome because it’s like having a tea-chat with everyone in a company to understand what they do.
 I’m not an expert in cancer genomics, I’m not an expert in software development but I do understand who to talk to and how these topics relate to each other.
 This is what makes business analysis powerful, you just need the right tools to connect people to each other.